pvandervelde/zinger/README.md

   * The placement of electrical lines such that they are safe to work with and reduce interference with other cables to a minimum.
-* **Design and construction of the steering & suspension system** - The steering and suspension system is one of the key parts of the CrateRover.
+* **Design and construction of the steering & suspension system** - The steering and suspension system is one of the key parts of the tBlaze.
 Additionally it is probably the most complicated part.
 The risk factors for the steering and suspension system are:
   * Attaching the assembly to the frame such that it allows both propulsion and steering.
   * Construction of the assembly such that it is easy to construct and maintain while being